 There is less segregation in what is generally perceived as "men's work versus women's work" within the Green Book and Control staff groups where the roles are, in the main, more office based.
-This is reflected in the percentages of male and female staff in those roles, i.e. 45% of Green Book staff and 75% of Control staff were female.
+This is reflected in the percentages of male and female staff in those roles, i.e. 46% of Green Book staff and 70% of Control staff were female.

-There were no male staff in the highest grade in Control with 2 female Station Managers.
-Compared to the overall ratio of female to male staff in control, there were proportionately fewer female (10%) than male (44%) Watch Managers and Crew Managers (24% vs 44%).
-The latter is a change from 2019 when there was nearly the same 'in gender' percentage Crew Managers male and female.
-Considering the small amount of staff working in Control (38), this shift at Crew Manager Level has had a considerable impact on the gender pay gap.
+There were no male staff in the highest grade in Control with 1 female Station Manager.
+Compared to the overall ratio of female to male staff in control, there were proportionately fewer female (7%) than male (42%) Watch Managers.
+This is reversed for Crew Managers (17% $\bigcirc$ vs 25% $\bigcirc$ ) and Firefighters (42% $\bigcirc$ vs 64% $\bigcirc$ ).
+The latter is a change from 2020 when there was a bigger 'in gender' percentage Crew Managers for men.
+Considering the small amount of staff working in Control (40), this shift at Crew Manager Level has had a considerable impact on the gender pay gap.